incrediblesound/nebulaDB/README.md

 NebulaDB
 ======
 NebulaDB implements a simple and intuitive graph database on top of [RethinkDB](https://www.rethinkdb.com/).
-It is experimental and is currently not as expressive or robust as it could be, but I encourage folks to try it out and make pull requests or open issues.
+It is experimental and is currently not as robust as it could be, but I encourage folks to try it out and make pull requests or open issues.
 Because RethinkDB has a solid platform problems related to persistence can be ignored and a clean expressive interface can more easily be attained.

 To run the database first install [RethinkDB](https://www.rethinkdb.com/) and get your RethinkDB server up and running.
 Next clone this repository and run the following commands: